Cultural Heritage Imaging

-Capture One CH is a professional rapid capture solution dedicated to the Cultural Heritage community.
+Capture One Cultural Heritage software is a professional rapid capture solution dedicated to the Cultural Heritage community.
 Built on the renowned Capture One software, the Cultural Heritage edition offers a highly specialized feature set that delivers a significantly faster reprographic workflow during both capture and post-production.

 Phase One Copy Stands and Accessories

 Phase One Industrial and Archival ImagingThe film capture stage provides an adjustable, geared support mechanism and is compatible with a range of carriers for glass plate negatives, and most popular film strip and sheet formats.
 It can be easily adjusted to position the object directly under the camera.£4,279.00 Excl.
 VAT£4,279.00 Excl.
 VAT

 Copy Stands, Phase One Industrial and Archival ImagingHeld by many as the gold standard of copy stands, the Phase One RSP RePro Motorized Column is designed to carry a maximum of 15kg, and allows for accurate height adjustment with 2-speed remote control and self locking mechanism.£4,142.00 Excl.
 VAT£4,142.00 Excl.
 VAT

 Copy Stands, Phase One Industrial and Archival ImagingFor studios with limited space or specific needs, the Phase One RSDmot provides a compact and flexible solution, and is available with 2 different column lengths and base sizes.
 The RSD kit comes with the larger base plate.£2,825.00 Excl.
 VAT£2,825.00 Excl.
 VAT